robsontenorio/marina/swarm/README.md

 **COMPOSE FILE**

 > [!WARNING]
-> At this point make sure you have pushed the images to the GitHub Registry.
+> - At this point make sure you have pushed the images to the GitHub Registry.

-> [!WARNING]
-> Do not map ports for your apps.
+> - Do not map ports for your apps.
 The Nginx Proxy Manager will handle it.

 ---